pjsummersjr/my-project-templates/README.md

 ## Overview
 Building the basic scaffolding for a **React** project that is written in **Typescript** and built with **Webpack**

+This branch provides some core capabilities for implementing a Microsoft Word Add-In using the above tools.

 ## To compile and run
 ```
 npm run webpack